What is a product feedback policy?

 Submitting your feedback couldn't be simpler.

 [DESCRIBE YOUR PROCESS HERE.
 Include images where appropriate.
-If you give customers access to Receptive, show an image of the link/button or widget you have installed so they know what to look for]
+If you give customers access to Pendo Feedback, show an image of the link/button/Pendo Resource Center or widget you have installed so they know what to look for]

 What happens to your product feedback

-[Note: this workflow is if you allow your customers to access Receptive]
+[Note: this workflow is if you allow your customers to access Pendo Feedback]

 All new requests are set to the "Awaiting Feedback" status so that more people can vote, prioritize and give us information.
 This allows us to gauge demand, gather use cases and automatically establish impact and value.

 [Every quarter] our Product Teams hold a product feedback meeting.
-They discuss the highest priorities for our customers, team members and prospects and look at how the requests align with our own strategy.
+They discuss the highest priorities for our customers, team members and prospects and look at how the requests align with our own product and company strategy.

-As the team goes through, they will update the status of each request in Receptive so that you immediately know the outcome.
+As the team goes through, they will update the status of each request in Pendo so that you immediately know the outcome.

 If we decide to build a feature or make an improvement, the status will change to "Planned" or "Building".
 It will be added to [our product roadmap which you can view at any time - add link here if appropriate.]